bjoern-janson/adaptive-evolutionary-dynamics/historical_cases/compiler.md

 \text{compiler}
 \rightarrow
 \text{compiler improvement}
-\]
+$$

 The important change is not simply that computation becomes faster.

-The important change is that the mechanism producing computational procedures becomes modifiable.
+The important change is that the mechanism producing computational procedures becomes itself modifiable.

 ---